 Trades and recreation activities of early Richmond residents are examined through artifact investigations, games and a craft.

-Students will explore the Valentine collection and galleries, engage with primary sources and learn more about the Powhatan people who called the Richmond region home prior to colonization.
+Join us for a virtual tour, as we learn more about the Powhatan people who called the Richmond region home prior to colonization.

 Students identify Greek and Roman neoclassical elements in the 1812 Wickham House, Valentine galleries and throughout Richmond architecture.